What Is an IRA? Traditional vs. Roth Accounts

 For both traditional and Roth IRAs, there is a 10% tax for early distributions.
 To find out if your withdrawal is exempt from the tax, check the IRS early distribution exceptions.

 Now that you have an understanding of IRAs, here’s a list with 77 other basic accounting terms.
 They can help you save money and make better financial decisions.
-You can also sign up for our free e-letter below.
-It’s packed with useful investing ideas.
+We also provide a wide range of other financial literacy articles.